 I was nervous about meeting them.
 No matter which way you slice it, meeting your girlfriend’s kids is awkward.
 But to my surprise, we all hit it off pretty well.
-My girlfriend must have thought so too, since we got married shortly afterwards.
+My girlfriend must have thought so, too, since we got married shortly afterward.

 Like a good parent, I wanted to bond with my stepkids.
 This was a challenge with my stepson, however.
 He has sensory processing issues and other learning and thinking differences, as well as autism.

 His issues can cause trouble with flexible thinking, and that made bonding difficult.

 Even when I first met my stepson, when he was 2, it was clear he loved routines.
 Small changes in his schedule would escalate to meltdowns.

 My presence was something different in his routine, and different wasn’t something he liked.
 When I was first dating his mom, he’d sometimes spend my entire visit attached to her hip.

 He also has very intense interests.
 This created obstacles to bonding, too.

 For instance, he was absolutely obsessed with trains, especially Thomas the Tank Engine.
 He had a ton of the die-cast trains and knew the names of all of them.

 He liked to communicate with other people through the trains.
 If he wanted to eat, he’d imitate the narrator of the Thomas television show and explain that his train’s coal hopper was empty and needed more coal.
 Sometimes he said his train needed to rest in the shed, which was his code for feeling sleepy.

 Even when he wasn’t using trains to communicate, his interest in them made getting to know him difficult.
 He’d shy away from questions about things he liked to do or favorite foods.
 Instead he’d steer all conversation into steam-engine territory.
 When I tried to redirect conversation, his typical response was: “Okay, let’s not talk about trains.
 Let’s talk about stations now.”